Kaikhosro of Kartli: Biography

 Kaikhosro was the son of Prince Levan, and accompanied his father during the service in the Safavid Empire.
 Since 1703, Kaikhosro himself served on high posts in the Persian administration, including being a darougha (prefect) of the capital city of Isfahan and a naib (deputy) to the divanbeg (chief justice).
 On the death of his uncle, Gurgin Khan (George XI), in 1709, he was confirmed as a wali/king of Kartli and a sipah-salar (commander-in-chief) of the Persian armies in what is now Afghanistan, and granted Tabriz and Barda in possession.
-He spent the whole of this period in field, and Kartli was administered by his brother Vakhtang.
+He spent the whole of this period in the field, and Kartli was administered by his brother Vakhtang.

-In November 1709, Kaikhosro led a new Persian–Georgian army, supported by contingents from Khorasan, Herat, and Kerman, against the Afghans after Gurgin Khan was exterminated by Mir Wais Hotak, a rebel chieftain of the Ghilzai.
+In November 1709, Kaikhosro led a new Persian–Georgian army, supported by contingents from Khorasan, Herat, and Kerman, against the Afghans after Gurgin Khan was assassinated by Mir Wais Hotak, a rebel chieftain of the Ghilzai tribe.
 Kaikhosro's efforts to take Kandahar, however, were in vain.
-A fragile truce ensued, but in the summer of 1711 the hostilities were resumed.
+A fragile truce ensued, but in the summer of 1711 the hostilities resumed.
 Kaikhosro forced the rebels to withdraw within the walls of Kandahar city which was placed under siege.
 However, the position of the besiegers soon became precarious due to attacks by the Balochs.
-The fighting took life of the Georgian prince Alexander.
+The fighting took the life of the Georgian prince Alexander.
 On October 26, 1711, Kaikhosro ordered a retreat from the city.
 The Afghans attacked the retreating army and won a crushing victory; Kaikhosro was killed when he fell off his horse and his entire army of 30,000 soldiers (of whom only some 700 escaped) was annihilated.